gbgg/appengine-magic/README.md

 ## Structure

  * API - the implementation has the usual kernel-and-hull structure:
    * kernel - kernel api only; this involves very little code.

-   * services - most of the functionality is implemented as "services" (e.g. datastore, user, channel, etc.) ; each service is packaged as a separate jar so you can pick and choose; a "services uberjar" containing all of them is also provided.
+   * services - most of the GAE functionality is implemented as "services" (e.g. datastore, user, channel, etc.) ; each service is packaged as a separate jar so you can pick and choose; a "services uberjar" containing all of them is also provided.
  * jetty - a dev/test server embedding jetty without servlet container services.
 Supports rapid interactive (repl-based) development at the cost of not completely emulating the GAE environment.
  * magic - leinigen plugin implementing tasks to build your project, deploy to google, etc.  In particular, commands to run either the official GAE devserver or the appengine-magic jetty server for